Aspherical manifolds, Mellin transformation and a question of Bobadilla-Koll\'{a}r: The rational and integral Bobadilla-Koll ar questions

 Notice that $p_2^{-1}(x)$ is isomorphic to $A_1$ and as $L_1$ varies through all rank one $\overline{\K}$-local systems on $A_1$, $p_1^*L_1|_{p_2^{-1}(x)}$ varies through all rank one $\overline{\K}$-local systems on $p_2^{-1}(x)$.
 Thus, by Corollary \ref{cor_allzero}, we have

 Again, by the induction hypothesis, this implies that $\sF|_{p_2^{-1}(x)}=0$.
 Since $x$ is an arbitrary point on $A_2$, we conclude that $\sF=0$. \end{proof}

 We can now prove the integral Bobadilla-Koll\'ar question for abelian varieties. \begin{thm} Let $f : X \to Y$ be a morphism from a smooth projective variety to an abelian variety.
 Let $\widetilde{Y}$ be the universal cover of $Y$, and assume that $\widetilde{X}\coloneqq X\times_{Y} \widetilde{Y}$ is homotopy equivalent to a finite CW-complex.
-Then $f$ is a $\Z$-homology fiber bundle. \end{thm} \begin{proof} It follows by our assumptions, as in the proof of Theorem \ref{th23}, that the Mellin transformation $\sM_*(Rf_*\Z_X)$ has finitely generated cohomology groups.
+Then $f$ is a $\Z$-homology fiber bundle. \end{thm}

+\begin{proof} It follows by our assumptions, as in the proof of Theorem \ref{th23}, that the Mellin transformation $\sM_!(Rf_*\Z_X)$ has finitely generated cohomology groups.
 By Corollary \ref{cor_integral}, we get that $Rf_*\Z_X$ is locally constant.
 By definition, this is equivalent to the fact that the map $X\to Y$ is a $\Z$-homology fiber bundle. \end{proof} \begin{remark}\rm The same proof also works for a compact complex torus.
 Notice that for a non-simple abelian variety, we never used the fact that, up to an isogeny, it is the product of two smaller abelian varieties.
 We only used the fact that it is the extension of two smaller abelian varieties, which also holds in the category of compact complex tori. \end{remark}

-\begin{remark}\rm In \cite{GL}, Gabber and Loeser proved a t-exactness theorem about the Mellin transformation on a complex affine torus and for arbitrary field coefficients, see also \cite{LMWb}.
-This result can be used to give a positive answer to the integral Bobadilla-Koll\'ar question when $Y$ is an affine torus.
-However, it is not clear how to combine the results for abelian varieties and affine torus to deduce an answer for semi-abelian varieties.
-We leave this case to further investigation. \end{remark}
+\begin{remark}\rm In \cite{GL}, Gabber and Loeser proved that on a complex affine torus the Mellin transformation of any nontrivial constructible complex is nonzero.
+In fact, using inductive arguments as in \cite[Theorem 4.3]{LMWd}, we can extend Proposition \ref{prop_nonzero} to semiabelian varieties.
+This result can be used to give a positive answer to the integral Bobadilla-Koll\'ar question when $Y$ is a semi-abelian variety. \end{remark}

 Applying Theorem \ref{th38} to the Albanese map of a complex projective manifold, we have the following. \begin{cor} Let $X$ be a projective manifold.
 Let $X^{ab}$ be the universal free abelian cover of $X$, that is, the covering space of $X$ associated to the group homomorphism $\pi_1(X)\to H_1(X, \Z)/\mathrm{torsion}$.
 If $X^{ab}$ is homotopy equivalent to a finite CW-complex, then the Albanese map of $X$ is a $\Z$-homology fiber bundle. \end{cor}